Which BBQ is Best for You?

 Low, Minimal Airflow Eliminates Flare-Ups

-while the grill holds high temperatures to finish cooking.
+while grill holds high temperatures to finish cooking.

 Much Less Searing Power, if Any!

-Mostly configured for roasting and smoking.
-Cannot produce the high temperatures of charcoal for real searing.
+Mostly configured for roasting and smoking it cannot produce the high temperatures of charcoal for real searing.

 Serious Searing up to 1,000 Degrees!